jthlab/bmws/paper/README.md

   data/s_scan_all_brit.txt.gz, and the randomized results in the file data/s_scan_all_brit_random.txt.gz.

-- You can generate Figures 2, 4, 5 and 6 (in the plots/ directory) by running the following
+- You can generate Figures 2, 4, 5 and 6 from the manuscript by running the following
 scripts:
   - [plot_brit.R](plot_brit.R)
   - [plot_scan.R](plot_scan.R)